Bud Heiss Landscapes Exhibited March 2015

 " My signature style is impressionistic realism – a fancy way of saying that the work is realistic but not photographic.
 I strive to capture a specific scene at a particular time of day, usually late afternoon or early morning when shadows are distinct and the light becomes golden in color.
 My paintings reflect the drama and mystery at those times of day with shadow areas set off by brighter sunlit passages.

 "My paintings are both a representation of the physical world and a reflection of my inner self.
-An idealized reality if you will."
-Most of his works have many elements that are entirely invented.
-"Painting is all about relationships.
-Just like life.
+An idealized reality if you will.
+Most of my works have many elements that are entirely invented – more so these days.
+Relationships are extremely important in painting as in life.
 The number of relationships to consider within a painting , both visual and psychological, is mind boggling.
-I'll move things around, invent a tree here, deepen a shadow there, move an area forward, always considering the subtle changes in relationships as I make these adjustments."
-Among many new works that will be exhibited this year is a painting of Picketpost Mountain seen from the west in morning light, two smaller studies of the Grand Canyon and several landscapes with streams and snow from the high country
+I'll move things around, invent a tree here, deepen a shadow there, move an area forward, always considering the subtle changes in relationships as I make these adjustments.
+Each year my painting process evolves a bit .
+I am relying less on my photo references and inventing a great portion of each painting these days.
+This process is much slower, less certain and to be sure, less comfortable.

 or call 602-616-6895